 - swelling in hands or feet

 - appetite loss (anorexia)

 - pain in the arms, back, neck, or jaw

 - change in the sound of your voice

-- redness, pain, numbness, tingling, or itching or peeling of the skin on your hands and feet
+- redness, pain, numbness, tingling, or peeling of the skin on your hands and feet

 - mucositis (mouth sore)